eddiewebb/circleci-webhook-orb/README.md

 The legacy webhook mocked the entire payload of our API v1.1 job results.
 This orb contains a minimal payload with reference to lookup full job (via `api_link`) if aditional fields are required.

-Please let me know by adding comments to #1 if you're missing a few specific fields or feel strongly about that decision.
+Please [let me know by adding comments the discussion](https://github.com/eddiewebb/circleci-webhook-orb/issues/1) if you're missing a few specific fields or feel strongly about that decision.

 ## Feedback